dylanhayes/dylanhayes.github.io/_posts/2026-07-13-Solar-Scout-Camps.md

 ## Observations ##

 Each setup worked well for its intended use:
-* The small setup of a camping fridge, 40 watt panel and Jackery Explorer 240 worked pretty well for an individual setup, but wouldn't really address the needs of a camp, unless it was a very small group.
+* The small setup of a camping fridge, 40 watt panel and Jackery Explorer 240 worked pretty well for an individual setup, but wouldn't really scale to needs of a scout camp, unless it was a very small group.
 * The 100 watt panel, 250 watt/hour battery and 50 litre fridge worked brilliantly together, and would be ideal for a weekend for a group of 20-30 people.
 * The big setup of two 100 watt panels, a 1000 watt/hour battery and a domestic fridge worked well to the point whene by Sunday evening the battery was full again.